 “I love the tutor’s style of teaching.
 I think she is gentle yet takes control and is very informative.”

 - You should have been practising for a minimum of two years.

 Bursaries are available under certain criteria, including low waged or in receipt of certain benefits.
-Students can request a bursary application form on being accepted on the course, please contact us for more details.

 How To Apply